alleyinteractive/.github/README.md

 action will build the project, push a new tag up with the version, and create a release.
 Optionally, the release can be drafted or published.

+The most common use of this workflow is for WordPress plugins or other packages that require built assets (such as ones from Webpack or Gulp) to be included to work but don't want to include those assets in version control.

 #### Inputs

 > Specify using `with` keyword.